See the above graph? That is the state of the Artist Photograph asset in the Music Industry.

 Every business needs up to date publicity assets to market themselves.

-As a Music Artist, your need for Photographs will never end.
+As a Music Artist, you are 100% dependent on a customer’s perception of you as a product.
 Whether it is to promote your local act, a new feature Show, your latest Release or an upcoming Tour, you will need to provide professional high resolution publicity ready photographic assets to stay in business.